-- 1. Go to Configure > Networks > Mesh Point > Add and configure the Mesh Point Network Settings. - 2.
+- 1. Configure the mesh point. - Go to Configure > Networks > Mesh Point > Add and configure the Mesh Point Network Settings. - 2.
 Associate the mesh point network with the device group configuration Profile. - a.
 Go to Sites, and select a site. - b.
-Select Device Groups tab, and select a specific device group.
+Select Device Groups tab, and select a specific device group. - c.
+Next to the Profile field, select Z. - d.
+Select the Mesh Points tab, and select the mesh point network for a single radio.